Document Expiration

 Setting the document expiration time

-• Once the Expiration feature is enabled, the document will automatically be deleted at the specified time.
+• Once the Expiration feature is enabled, the document will be automatically deleted at the specified time.

 // Setting a new document to expire after 5 minutes: